 Prof. Martin O. Saar, ETH Zurich

 Fractures constitute secondary porosity in crystalline rocks with typically low primary porosity.
 These discontinuous structures often exhibit very complex geometries in which fluid flow and mass and heat transport take place.
-Although the characterization of fractured systems is challenging due to the complex geometries and natural heterogeneity of the properties of the fractured media, their characterization is a key factor for the successful development and management of enhanced geothermal systems (EGS).
+Although the characterization of fractured systems is challenging due to the complex geometries and natural heterogeneity of the properties of the fractured media, their characterization is a key factor for the successful development and management of subsurface reservoirs, such as enhanced geothermal systems.
 In EGS systems sufficient heat transfer between the reservoir and the circulating fluid, typically water, is required, which is achieved by hydraulically activating existing fractures and by generating new connections and promoting fluid flow through the system.

 Evans, K., Wieland, U., Wiemer, S. and Giardini, D. 2014.
 Deep Geothermal Energy R&D Roadmap for Switzerland, 2014.
 SCCER-SoE, 43 p.